ganeshydv/ganeshydv.github.io/2_Networking/0_TLS_Handshake__.md

-## can you explain and TLS and what are the significance it has
+## Can you explain and TLS and what are the significance it has

 - TLS stands for Transport Layer Security, and it is a cryptographic protocol used to secure communication over a computer network,